 Surgery is often unavoidable for some illnesses or injuries.
 The success of the surgery depends on proper care taken post-surgery to regain your strength and avoid complications.
-Physical therapy after surgery helps you recover and heal faster.
+Physical therapy after surgery helps you recover and heal faster and more completely with reduced risk of complications.
 Rehabilitation ensures that you learn an efficient way to take care of yourself after surgery.
 Your physiotherapist will recommend some exercises that will help make your muscles stronger and heal your body post-surgery.
 Count on White Rock Orthopaedic & Sports Physiotherapy Clinic for a comprehensive set of surgical rehabilitation services in the South Surrey and White Rock area.
 We also offer specialized rehabilitation and treatment programs for childhood injuries, neck and back injuries and sports injuries.

 Why Rehab is Important After Surgery

 Rehabilitation after surgery can speed up recovery and enhance healing.
 Inactivity can lead to atrophy, whereas strenuous physical activity can lead to overexertion.
 Rehab tends to strike a balance between these activities and helps you gain the strength required to heal.
 It will include customized exercises and massage therapy that will improve your recovery, taking into account your medical conditions.
 Depending on your surgery, it might take a few weeks or months to completely heal your body.
 Multiple factors such as the injury and your progression for physical therapy will decide the time required for complete rehabilitation.
 Rehab after surgery helps in:

 Improving body posture and helps gain muscle strength

 Promoting optimal healing